keichi/hpcmaspa17-pfanalyzer/src/3_proposal.md

 <!-- 何が既存のプロファイラと違うのか? なんでプロファイラを新規開発する? -->
 In order to simplify and speed up the simulation, we assume that the amount of traffic between processes is constant during the execution of a job.
-Under this assumption, we use the traffic matrix of an application as its communication pattern.
-To collect the traffic matrices from MPI applications, we developed an MPI profiler.
+Under this assumption, we use the traffic matrix (for an application composed of
+$n$ processes, a traffic matrix is defined as a $n \times n$ square matrix $T$ of which element $T_{ij}$ is equal to the amount of traffic sent from rank
+$i$ to rank $j$) of an application as its communication pattern.

+Initially, we tried to reuse existing MPI performance analysis tools such as
+\mbox{Score-P}\ [@Knupfer2012], Vampir\ [@Knupfer2008] and Tau\ [@Shende2006]
+to collect the traffic matrices from MPI applications.
+However, these tools capture only a subset of the communication pattern when profiling an application that uses collective communication functions (_e.g._ MPI_Bcast, MPI_Allreduce and MPI_Reduce).

-Existing MPI performance analysis tools such as \mbox{Score-P}\ [@Knupfer2012], Vampir\ [@Knupfer2008] and Tau\ [@Shende2006] replace the standard MPI functions provided by MPI libraries with instrumented ones by using the MPI Profiling Interface\ (PMPI).
-Since this approach hooks the calls to MPI functions, it is unable to capture information on the internals of MPI implementations.
-This can be problematic when profiling MPI collective communication functions (_e.g._ MPI_Bcast, MPI_Allreduce and MPI_Reduce).
-In general, collective communication functions are implemented as a combination of multiple point-to-point communication.
-However, MPI profilers based on the PMPI interface cannot capture the occurrence of such underlying point-to-point communication.
-As a result, only a subset of the communication pattern is obtained when profiling an application that uses collective communication functions.
+The reason is as follows.
+Existing MPI profilers replace the standard MPI functions provided by MPI libraries with instrumented functions by utilizing the MPI Profiling Interface (PMPI).
+An advantage of this approach is that it work regardless of a specific MPI implementation.
+However, it fails to capture the internal information of the MPI library.
+Meanwhile, collective communication functions are internally implemented as a combination of point-to-point communication in MPI implementations.
+These underlying point-to-point communication are hidden from PMPI-based profilers and excluded from the communication patterns emitted by profilers.

 \begin{figure}[h]
     \centering